kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 ![](./Images/Create-and-ingest-data-with-MS-fabric-lakehouse.png)

+## Lab objectives

+In this exercise, you will complete the following tasks:

+- Task 1: Create a workspace
+- Task 2: Create a Lakehouse
+- Task 3: Upload a file
+- Task 4: Explore shortcuts
+- Task 5: Load file data into a table
+- Task 6: Use SQL to query tables
+- Task 7: Create a visual query
+- Task 8: Create a Report

 ## Get started with Microsoft Fabric with Its Lakehouses

 Large-scale data analytics solutions have traditionally been built around a _data warehouse_, in which data is stored in relational tables and queried using SQL.
 The growth in "big data" (characterized by high _volumes_, _variety_, and _velocity_ of new data assets) together with the availability of low-cost storage and cloud-scale distributed compute technologies has led to an alternative approach to analytical data storage; the _data lake_.
 In a data lake, data is stored as files without imposing a fixed schema for storage.
 Increasingly, data engineers and analysts seek to benefit from the best features of both of these approaches by combining them in a _data lakehouse_; in which data is stored in files in a data lake and a relational schema is applied to them as a metadata layer so that they can be queried using traditional SQL semantics.